KanwalArora029/careers-managing-your-job-search/README.md

 Here are practices active seekers put into place:

-1. *Building* - apps, projects, etc. Ultimately, assembling a portfolio of work samples and continuing to grow as a developer.
+1. *Building* - apps, projects, etc. Ultimately, assembling a portfolio of work samples and continuing to grow as a professional.
 2. *Blogging* - as a way to document learning or discuss news/events in the industry.
 3. *Networking* - going to meetups, conferences, and other events.
 4. *Contacting people directly* - asking for informal/coffee meetings, introductions, etc. from existing and new relationships.